Credit Scores: What are they and how do they work (updated with GoBearTV episode 12)

 Put it this way - if you adopt a good saving habit and allocate a certain percentage of your income, the self-discipline also applies towards maintaining your credit score.

-Likewise, putting some checks in place, such as limiting your expenses, can provide you with the much needed cash liquidity in the event of any emergency.
+Likewise, putting some checks in place, such as limiting your expenses and avoiding these bad habits, can provide you with the much needed cash liquidity in the event of any emergency.
 Instead of falling into a debt situation, you can clear it off and maintain your healthy credit score.

 Learn more: 7 essential steps to keep your finances in check